-Motorola RAZR coming back hints Lenovo CEO
+Motorola RAZR coming back hints Lenovo CEO15

 One of the most popular handsets in the history of the cellphone, Motorola sold 50 million RAZR flip phones between 2004 and 2006.
 Anyone who was anyone had to have the device.
 While there were smartphones around, it wasn't until the next year, when Apple CEO Steve Jobs introduced something called the Apple iPhone (you might have heard of it) that the smartphone revolution began in earnest.
 Intelligent handsets soared in popularity, marking the end of the RAZR.